 Before you arrive notify your office, tell your mom and dad: THERE IS NO CELL PHONE RECEPTION AT BURNING MAN!

 In the previous years, they used to set up base stations and the cellular network worked just fine.
-I guess they no longer do that to make sure people stay in the moment.
+They no longer do to make sure people stay in the moment.
 This is actually very liberating.
 You will feel as light as a feather, but you should take care of all your communication needs before you arrive.

 In case of an emergency, go to Burning Man staff, they have Internet for certain staff members.
 They will help you out.
 Your other option is to exit Burning Man and get away to a 10-20 minute distance, where you’ll have reception again.
-But this year they were charhing $20 per person for each entry and exits to avoid unnecessary traffic with people going in and out just to post stuff on social media.
+But they charge $20 per person for each entry and exits to avoid unnecessary traffic with people going in and out just to post stuff on social media.

 5.12 Download “Time to Burn” Before You Arrive

-They give you an booklet upon entry.
-This booklet usually covers the major events such as “sunrise set at Mayan Warrior.”
-But you probably won’t find places that give out food and drinks in there.
+They give you a booklet upon entry.
+It usually covers the major events such as “sunrise set at Mayan Warrior.”
+But it is not a very detailed guide and you can’t find some essential information such as the places that give out food and drinks in there.
 The Burning Man app is the most comprehensive source of information, but because there is no Internet inside, you should download it on your phone before you arrive.

 Rake – When you leave Burning Man, you are supposed to remove all MOOP from your campsite, including even the tiniest piece of glitter.
 To do that, you first rake the sand, sort out the stones and pebbles, and then you inspect them to see whether there is anything else among them.
 Everyone has rakes, you can easily borrow one, but it takes forever for your turn to come!
 Bringing along the widest rake you can find will save you a lot of time.
 You will get done as soon as possible and be on your way to avoid the traffic.